RSS

 • Fixed an issue with Secure Events not displaying the correct number of events in the dashboard.

-• Fixed an issue that prevented Rapid Response being enabled with a Secure Team created with LDAP.
+• Fixed an issue that prevented Rapid Response from being enabled with a Secure Team created with LDAP.

 • Fixed a network issue that would sometimes occur during an upgrade which would cause PostgreSQL to timeout.